Admissions Frequently Asked Questions

 What is the minimum required GRE score?

-To be considered for financial aid, you must have at least a combined verbal and quantitative score of 300 on the aptitude test of the Graduate Record Examination (GRE).
-We typically place more emphasis on the quantitative section, looking for candidates that score in the 80th percentile or above.
+We typically look for a combined verbal and quantitative score of 300 on the aptitude test and place more emphasis on the quantitative section, looking for candidates that score in the 80th percentile or above.

 What is the cost of attendance?